19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Combat/Movement.md

 Difficult movement costs double your movement resource.
 Examples include: Difficult Terrain, crawling, sneaking, wading, swimming, climbing.

-*If playing with abstract distance, make a [DC](../Core%20Procedures/DC.md) 10 [Dexterity](../../Player%20Characters/The%20Ability%20Scores/Dexterity.md) check to be able to move.*
+*If playing with abstract distance, make a [DC](../Core%20Procedures/DC.md) 10 [Dexterity](../../Player%20Characters/The%20Ability%20Scores/Dexterity.md) check.
+On a failure, you cannot leave your current zone until your next [Turn](../Core%20Procedures/Turn.md).*

 ## Movement Minor Actions

-You can spend 5 feet of movement to either:
+You can spend 5 feet of movement to:

 - Stand up from [Prone](../Conditions/Prone.md)
 - Interact with large items (around the size of a standard [Shield](../../Items%20and%20Gear/Armor/Mundane%20Armor/Mundane%20Shield.md))